zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/_index.md

 ############################################

 ##### High-level info
-title: "Run MongoDB on Arm"
+title: "Learn about MongoDB on Arm servers"
 description: >
     Learn how to install and run MongoDB Community Edition on differet flavors of AWS EC2 instances powered by Arm64 achitecture.

 ##### Introduction to learning path
+minutes_to_complete: 20   # Always measured in minutes.
+Should be an integer, to complete the learning path (not just read it)

 who_is_this_for: >
     Learning path for software developers using MongoDB as their database for mobile, IoT applications, content management or real-time analytics running on Arm servers.